 });

-Learn more about how to collect the identify event.
+Learn more about how to collect the user event.

 Once all event tracking has been converted to the Edgee SDK, you can safely remove all the other client-side SDKs.